thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 uv was **8x faster** than `pip` and **3x faster** than `poetry` in this relatively simple dependency resolution task.
-In a realistic scenario, you're likely dealing with a lot more dependencies that are more complex, and the performance gap between uv and the other tools is even more pronounced.
+In a realistic scenario, you're likely dealing with a lot more dependencies that are more complex, and the performance gap between uv and the other tools would be even more pronounced.

 ### Interactive code execution